NixOS/nix-pills/pills/12-inputs-design-pattern.md

 Different operating system distributions have different opinions about how package repositories should be organized.
 Systems like Debian scatter packages in several small repositories (which tends to make tracking interdependent changes more difficult, and hinders contributions to the repositories), while systems like Gentoo put all package descriptions in a single repository.

-Nix follows the \"single repository\" pattern by placing all descriptions of all packages into [nixpkgs](https://github.com/NixOS/nixpkgs).
+Nix follows the "single repository" pattern by placing all descriptions of all packages into [nixpkgs](https://github.com/NixOS/nixpkgs).
 This approach has proven natural and attractive for new contributions.

 For the rest of this pill, we will adopt the single repository pattern.
 The natural implementation in Nix is to create a top-level Nix expression, followed by one expression for each package.
 The top-level expression imports and combines all package expressions in an attribute set mapping names to packages.